Secondary Rules | Secondary Girls

 • Teams are to be 8-a-side

 • Hours of play shall be Tuesdays 4pm – 6:30pm

 • Games shall be played as 20 overs per innings

-• There shall be one interval not exceeding 10 minutes between innings (this can be changed with the agreement of both coaches).
+• There shall be no interval between innings (this can be changed with the agreement of both coaches).

 • In all games, each innings shall consist of 20 overs, weather permitting.

 • Teams cannot declare their innings closed.

 • There must be a minimum of 10 overs available in each innings to constitute a match.

 • The length of any pitch shall not exceed 18.00 metres.
 This must be marked out with chalk or tape by the team coaches before the start of the game.

 • Boundaries should be agreed upon by the team coaches and marked before the start of the game, and must not exceed 40 metres from the centre of the pitch.

 • Teams may be composed of 8 players, but only 11 may bat.